 While the first two reasons on the list may simply require a visual refresh, the others involve important UX changes.

+You may be tasked with conducting a redesign following a UX audit.
 However, sometimes a client or stakeholder will request a complete UX redesign simply because they look at their product’s user interface all day and are bored.
 This can lead a client to focus on the things they don’t like about their product’s user experience.
 On the other hand, users probably feel differently.
 Users are creatures of habit.
 And since they’re spending far less time with a product’s user interface than the client, they’ll typically see the familiarity of the UI as a positive.

 Consider this: If Amazon.com completely overhauled its website in order to make the website seem more innovative or interesting, but in the process changed how to find items, how to add them to your shopping cart, and how to check-out, what would be your response?
 If you’re like most people, you’d be frustrated.
 You already know how to complete tasks successfully on Amazon.
 Anything outside of an incremental change will make that more challenging and time-consuming.
 No matter how cool the newly implemented changes may seem, most users won’t be impressed.
 Their goal when they go to your website, app, or other UI is to complete their task and meet their goals in as little time as possible.

 So if a client or stakeholder wants to completely rehaul a product’s user experience but they don’t have a good reason for doing so, you as the UX designer must make sure to advocate for the product’s users.
 This could mean discussing other options, like a visual refresh or small UX changes with your client.